Table of Contents

 - You have a break in your UW employment, meaning you end your employment at the UW and then return at a later date to a UW job.
 In such a case, you may be credited with your years of service in your previous UW job.

 - You receive prior service credit for your previous employment with another Washington public institution of higher education or state agency.

-You may accrue up to 240 hours of annual leave.
+Classified employees may accrue up to a maximum of 240 hours of annual leave.